simonw/optfunc/README.txt

 * Support for different argument types (int, string, filehandle, choices)
 * Special handling for 'stdin' as an argument name
 * Proper unix error semantics (sys.exit(1) etc)
-* Figure out a way to annotate arguments with their help text - a decorator?
 * Allow the function to be a generator, print iterations to stdout